PedroChaparro/PI202202-alako-backend/README.md

 - Search algorithm (See [this](https://github.com/PedroChaparro/PI202202-alako-backend/tree/development/docker/cosine) folder for more details:

-The following is an example of the results obtained after executing the cosine-similarity algorithm on spark cluster:
+The following is an example of the results obtained after executing the cosine-similarity algorithm on Apache Spark cluster:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/62714297/198425156-a3d0fab8-a92c-4fc2-b948-f49e1bbd0dc3.jpg" width="680px"/>